LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

+&nbsp;
+## 8

+&nbsp;

-Knowing what he did, he entered a crying spree one last time, trying to holds his voices back, trying to starve, he looked for strength everywhere, and he finally saw her in his mind, but soon she turned into a monster, and then he woke up, with one last twisted ray of an idea, he was ready to go to war.
+Knowing what he did, he entered a crying spree one last time, trying to hold his voices back, trying to starve, he looked for strength everywhere, and he finally saw her in his mind, but soon she turned into a monster, and then he woke up, with one last twisted ray of an idea, he was ready to go to war.

+&nbsp;

+&nbsp;
+## 9

 &nbsp;